Towards Visual Saliency Explanations of Face Verification: Evaluation Methodology

 Algorithm \ref{alg:metrics} describes the procedure for calculating the proposed metrics.
 In general, the ``Deletion'' metric executes the following steps.
-First, a verification task using the LFW dataset is performed iteratively as an auxiliary task in the overall evaluation methodology.
-Then, the generated saliency map for each input image is sorted according to the importance value.
-Subsequently, $n$ threshold values are evenly sampled from $[0,1]$, i.e. $p_k = k/n\times 100\%$ where $k\in \{1, \dots, n\}$, and serve as different percentages of modified pixels in the input image.
+First, the generated saliency map for each input image is sorted according to the importance value.
+Then, $n$ threshold values are evenly sampled from $[0,1]$, i.e. $p_k = k/n\times 100\%$ where $k\in \{1, \dots, n\}$, and serve as different percentages of modified pixels in the input image.
+Subsequently, a verification task using a dataset $D$ is performed iteratively as an auxiliary task in the overall evaluation methodology.
 In each iteration, $p_k$ percent of the most salient pixels are masked from the input image of the entire testing dataset.
-The accuracy of the face recognition model will then be measured on the modified dataset.
-Finally, a sharp drop and low area under the accuracy curve (vs. the percentage of masked pixels) represent accurate explanation maps.
+The accuracy of the face recognition model is then measured on the modified dataset.
+Finally, the ``Deletion'' metric is defined as the AUC score of the Accuracy vs. Percentage of masked pixels curve.
+The lower the metric, the more accurate the evaluated saliency map.
 The ``Insertion'' metric takes a complementary approach but performs similar procedures.
 In each iteration, $p_k$ percent of the most important pixels are inserted into a plain image.
-Ideally, a sharp rise and a high area under the curve represent a good explanation.
+Ideally, a higher ``Insertion'' score refers to a better explanation of the saliency map.